clojurebridge-berlin/clojurebridge-berlin.github.io/sponsor_us.md

 ### Direct Sponsorship

-If you've opted for a direct sponsorship (only for Platinum or Gold sponsors), then your transaction will be with our suppliers directly.
+If you've opted for a direct sponsorship (only available for Platinum or Gold sponsors), then your transaction will be with our suppliers directly.
 In this case, we will give you the exact link/message/order that we need, and you make the transaction with that company directly.
 This means normal business billing, with ability to pay by